 Generally speaking, government departments will at least hold basic information such as your name, date of birth and address.
 Beyond the basics, the details held can vary by department.
-Let’s take a look at what information the Department for Work and Pensions and HM Revenue and Customs might have about you:
+Let’s take a look at what information the Home Office, the Department for Work and Pensions and HM Revenue and Customs might have about you:

 Department for Work and Pensions

 The Department for Work and Pensions has a database called Customer Information System (CIS).
 This is one of the government’s largest databases and contains information on tens of millions of people.
 The CIS has records for anyone who has registered and been issued with a National Insurance number.
 Under the Social Security Act 1948, all individuals working in the UK or accessing welfare services must have a National Insurance number.

 According to a document published by the Department for Work and Pensions, “CIS is a computer system used by the Department for Work and Pensions (DWP) to store basic identifying information about you such as your name, address, date of birth, National Insurance number and so on.”

 CIS details a wide range of information including the following: